JonathanWilbur/x500-ts/README.md

 * Copyright Year: 2020
 * License: [MIT License](https://mit-license.org/)

-This is based off of the 2016 X.500-series publications.
-The 2019 versions are only for paying ITU members, which I am not.
+This is based off of the 2019 X.500-series publications, with a few exceptions.
+Older, retired modules are included as well.

 ## Notes